rudeboybert/MATH116/problem-sets.md

 #### Homework

 * As described in Lec03, before tackling the problem set, install the following packages
-    + `Quandl`: a package makes it amazingly easy to get financial and economic data from [quandl.com](https://www.quandl.com/)
+    + The `Quandl` package for making it amazingly easy to get financial and economic data from [quandl.com](https://www.quandl.com/)
-    + `lubridate`: a package with consistent and memorable syntax that makes working with dates easy
+    + The `lubridate` package with consistent and memorable syntax that makes working with dates easier
 * Download this file to your computer: <a href="{{ site.baseurl }}/assets/PS/PS-03.Rmd" target="_blank">`PS-03.Rmd`</a>
 * Upload it to RStudio server into the `problem_sets` folder:
     + In the Files panel, navigate to your `problem_sets` folder